rennpy/pyondocs/theme-doc/readme.md

 This is where you will put all of the different hex colors.
 I recommend using image to hex converters for the best level of accuracy.

-After that follows the raw colors;
+After that follows the raw colors.
+It can be a little trickier to figure out what they change, but they are also fairly important.
 ```json
     "rawColors": {
         "PRIMARY_500": "#9E8376",